Free health insurance plans and medical care in Georgia.

 Much of the funding comes from the federal government with additional resources provided directly by Georgia and other non-profit agencies.
-Several programs are provided to children and people with specific medical conditions, such as cancer.
-In addition, families in Georgia with pre-existing medical needs and conditions may also receive coverage.
+Several programs are provided to children and people with specific medical conditions, such as cancer, diabetes, or per-existing conditions.

 Income limits are in place as well.
-While some of these resources may require enrollees to pay a portion of the bill, other programs will provide free health care to the needy and cover all costs.
+While some of these resources may require enrollees to pay a portion of the bill, other Georgia programs will provide free health care to the low-income, seniors, disabled people and cover all costs.
 Oftentimes care is available on a sliding fee scale, so participants will need to pay only what they can afford to.
-The primary medical assistance programs in Georgia are listed below.
+The primary medical assistance or free insurance programs in Georgia are listed below.

-Babies Can't Wait is a statewide, early intervention program for toddlers and infants with special needs.
+Babies Can't Wait in Georgia is a statewide, early intervention program for toddlers and infants with special needs.
 Applicants need to be 3 years of age or younger, and they need to have a diagnosed mental or physical condition known as Down Syndrome, blindness, Spina Bifida, etc. This program has no income restrictions.
-888-651-8224.
+Call 888-457-4769 or 888-651-8224.

-Cancer screening is offered for breast and cervical cancer.
+Free cancer screening in GA is offered for breast and cervical cancer.
 This is an early detection program for uninsured and low-income women, as well as people who are under-served (so have limited insurance).
 Applicants need to be under age 64, and among other things the program will pay for pelvic examinations, diagnostic follow-up services, and Pap tests.
+The assistance program is known as Breast and Cervical Cancer Prevention Program (BCCP).
 Phone number is 404-657-7735.

 Cancer State Aid, or CSA, is available as well.
 It provides affordable cancer treatment to uninsured and also to underinsured low-income cancer patients.
 The government can help coordinate outpatient and inpatient cancer treatment at participating non-profit hospitals.
 Other assistance offered includes radiation therapy, outpatient chemotherapy, and payments for various cancer related drugs.
 Some services are also available at regional home health agencies.
 Call 404-463-5111.

-Children's Medical Services is health and medical assistance for children from low income families with chronic medical conditions.
-It provides for diagnostic testing, comprehensive physical assessment, inpatient/outpatient hospital services, prescription medications, medical treatments, therapy, medical equipment, dental care, and general care coordination for client and family.
+Children's Medical Services is health and medical assistance for children and teens from low income families with chronic medical conditions.
+It provides for diagnostic testing, comprehensive physical assessment, inpatient/outpatient hospital services, as well as free prescription medications.
+There is also general medical treatments, therapy, medical equipment, dental care, and general care coordination for client and family.
 Telephone: 404-657-4855

 Hemophilia of Georgia provides various support and services for people who have an inherited bleeding disorder, including, but not limited to, von Willebrand Disease, hemophilia, and other bleeding disorders.
 The so called HOG program will pay for pharmacy services, health related services, outreach nursing care, and offer other social support and educational programs.
 Call 770-518-8272.

-Georgia PeachCare for Kids is the state’s leading free or low-cost health insurance resource.
+- Georgia PeachCare for Kids is the state’s leading free or low-cost health insurance plan for youth.
 It is offered for children under the age of 18 who currently lack insurance.
+It is part of Medicaid and CHIP health insurance in GA.
 All applicants need to be a legal immigrant or US citizen and also meet low income or poverty guidelines.
 The state will pay for checkups, immunizations, sick visits, eyeglasses, dental and specialist care, vision screenings, hospitalization, emergency room services, mental health care, and even prescription medications.

-Vaccines are available for infants, children, and teenagers.
+Free vaccines in Georgia are available for infants, children, and teenagers.
 The state will provide items to regional clinics and non-profit health centers, and those locations will administer all vaccines/medications.
 These immunization can prevent many diseases and illnesses.
-Families will need to pay a minimal fee for the items.
+The assistance programs is known as Vaccines for Children Program.
+Some families will need to pay a minimal fee for the items.
 800-848-3868.